Modequick/Modequick/README.md

-### Hi there 👋
+The more code I write, the more I can understand why chicken start the day with a scream in the morning :>

-The more code I write, the more I can understand why chicken start the day with a scream in the morning
+## Hi there 👋

 Let's connect!
 Linkedin  : https://www.linkedin.com/in/kevin-adrian-halim/